renaudet/Node-Plugin-Architecture/README.md

 }
 ```

+Notice that you can also create your own specific version of the appConfig.json file and point to this file in your launch configuration:

+    $> node app.js --installation ./configs/myConfiguration.json --application myApplication

 And that's it.
 Though you may find it hard to refer to the base NPA modules as-is (un-resolved module location at runtime) while using the base Plugin class:

 ```javascript